-For each mortgage loan in the Due Diligence Sample, the Diligence Provider compared 29 fields between the data tape and the mortgage loan files including: product type, property state, postal code, first payment date, maturity date, original interest rate (aka original note rate), original unpaid principal balance, loan purpose, property type, number of units, occupancy status, number of borrowers, Credit Score, original loan-to-value (LTV), original combined loan-to-value (CLTV), original home equity line of credit (HELOC) combined loan-to-value (HCLTV), original debt-to-income (DTI) ratio, first time homebuyer, prepayment penalty indicator (aka prepayment penalty mortgage (PPM) flag, mortgage insurance percentage (MI%), original loan term, note date, mortgage insurance company name, lien position, property valuation type, property valuation date, mortgage insurance (MI) lender or borrower paid, home equity line of credit (HELOC) indicator and channel.
+For each mortgage loan in the Due Diligence Sample, the Diligence Provider compared 29 fields between the data tape and the mortgage loan files including: product type, property state, postal code, first payment date, maturity date, original interest rate (aka original note rate), original unpaid principal balance, loan purpose, property type, number of units, occupancy status, number of borrowers, Credit Score, original loan-to-value (LTV), original combined loan-to-value (CLTV), original home equity line of credit (HELOC) combined loanto-value (HCLTV), original debt-to-income (DTI) ratio, first time homebuyer, prepayment penalty indicator (aka prepayment penalty mortgage (PPM) flag, mortgage insurance percentage (MI%), original loan term, note date, mortgage insurance company name, lien position, property valuation type, property valuation date, mortgage insurance (MI) lender or borrower paid, home equity line of credit (HELOC) indicator and channel.

-With respect to 10 mortgage loans individually identified in Appendix B (approximately 5.1% of the mortgage loans in the Due Diligence Sample by loan count), 12 discrepancies (approximately 0.21% of the total fields reviewed), with respect to the reviewed characteristics that were identified by the Diligence Provider, exclusive of original DTI discrepancies that were within 5%, plus or minus, of the value provided in the data tape; two mortgage loans had original DTI differences that were greater than or equal to 2% but less than or equal to 5%.
-It should be noted that four of the discrepancies identified in Appendix B (as represented by loan identifiers designated as "N/A") correspond to two mortgage loans that are not included as assets of the Trust due to principal payments in full, removal as part of Freddie Mac's quality control process and/or removal as part of the Diligence Provider's review process.
+With respect to 12 mortgage loans individually identified in Appendix B (approximately 5.4% of the mortgage loans in the Due Diligence Sample by loan count), 13 discrepancies (approximately 0.2% of the total fields reviewed), with respect to the reviewed characteristics that were identified by the Diligence Provider, exclusive of original DTI discrepancies that were within 5%, plus or minus, of the value provided in the data tape; four mortgage loans had original DTI differences that were greater than or equal to 2% but less than or equal to 5%.

-The following table summarizes the discrepancy types identified by the Diligence Provider relative to the Due Diligence Sample, exclusive of differences in DTI calculations that were within $\pm -5.0\%$ .
+The following table summarizes the discrepancy types identified by the Diligence Provider relative to the Due Diligence Sample, exclusive of differences in DTI calculations that were within $\pm -5.0\%$.

 Number of Mortgage Loans with Discrepancies Percentage of Due Diligence Sample

-First Time Homebuyer 3 1.5%
+First Time Homebuyer 8 3.6%

-DTI greater than 5% higher 1.0%
+DTI greater than 5% higher 1 0.45%

-Channel 1.0%
+DTI greater than 5% lower 1 0.45%

-CLTV 2 1.0%
+CLTV 1 0.45%

-HCLTV 1 0.5%
+HCLTV 1 0.45%

-LTV 1 0.5%

-Property Valuation Date 1 0.5%
+Property Valuation Date type 1 0.45%

-Total 12 6.0%
+Total 13 5.9%